tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ![New project](05_new_project_2.png)

 Now let's add a source file.
-Right click on `Source Files` and select `Add->New Item`.
+Right click on `Source Files` and select `Add/New Item`.

 ![New source file](06_add_source.png)